 Take a break.

-Create a quiet place at home where your child can calm down if she’s out of control.
+Create a quiet place at home where your child can calm down.
 It can be a pillow-filled corner or any cozy spot.
-This can teach her that there’s a way—and a special place to go—to collect herself when things get out of hand.
+This teaches kids that there’s a way—and a special place to go—to collect themselves when things get out of hand.

 Self-control may not come naturally to your grade-schooler.
-But by helping her learn how to keep her behavior in check, you may make it easier for her to make and keep friends, handle her feelings and improve her self-esteem.
-The expert behavior advice in Parenting Coach could also help you navigate your child’s trouble self-control.
+But by helping your child learn how to keep behavior in check, you make it easier for your child to make and keep friends and handle feelings.
+And that can improve